Social Welfare Courses

 Ssw 780 Child Welfare (3)

 The structure and content of child welfare services in the United States.
 The roles played by federal, state, and local levels of government, the juvenile court, and social agencies that administer child welfare programs.
 Roles of social workers in providing services to children and their families, current issues in child welfare.
-Prerequisite: Ssw 600.
+Prerequisite: Ssw 600 or consent of instructor.

 Ssw 781 (HHpm 660) Poverty, Behavioral Health and Health Policy (3)

 Poverty, Behavioral Health, and Health Policy is designed to provide students with an understanding of how social factors contribute to racial/ethnic, socioeconomic and gender disparities in health, mental health, and care across the life course in a variety of related agency settings.
 We will examine how dynamic relationships such as interpersonal forms of discrimination and social ties may contribute to disparities in health and mental health.
 We will also examine the ways in which neighborhood and community context, as well as inequalities in socioeconomic status materially shape health and access to social services.
 Individual characteristics such as acculturation and client preferences may also contribute to disparities and will be explored.
-Prerequisites: Ssw 600, 621, 631 and 651.
+Prerequisites: Ssw 600, 621, 631, and 651 or consent of instructor.

 Ssw 782 International Social Welfare Policy (3)

 A global perspective comparing domestic and foreign social welfare systems that address social problems.
 Uses a human rights framework to examine psychosocial interventions at the micro, meso and macro levels with an emphasis on oppressed populations.
 Includes multicultural paradigms, cross-cultural communication and alternative, indigenous solutions to social problems.
-Prerequisite: Ssw 600.
+Prerequisite: Ssw 600 or consent of instructor.

 Ssw 783 Rural Social Work (3)

 The impact of federal and state policies and programs on rural families and their communities, especially social and economic impact.
 Includes the growing diversity of rural America and models for political, economic and social change that lend themselves to effective policy formulation, selection, and modification.
-Prerequisite: Ssw 600.
+Prerequisite: Ssw 600 or consent of instructor.

 Ssw 784 Woman and Social Policy (3)

 Examines current policies and programs in relation to their effects on women in U.S. society.
 Includes a historical and political context; underlying assumptions and values; formulation, development, implementation, and effectiveness; and alternative social policy approaches for addressing women's concerns.
 Emphasis on developing systematic frameworks for analysis that incorporate a "gender lens" and highlight issues of economic and social justice.
-Prerequisite: Ssw 600.
+Prerequisite: Ssw 600 or consent of instructor.

 Ssw 785 Mental health Policy (3)

 Examines the development and implementation of mental health and related policies on the national and state levels, with comparison to other countries.
 Historical perspective with special attention to the role of social work in formulation policy and implications for practice with disadvantaged populations.
-Prerequisite: Ssw 600.
+Prerequisite: Ssw 600 or consent of instructor.

 Ssw 786 Policy and Practice of International Development (3)